Code of Conduct and Related Policies

 Information and resources are available for victims and the Curtis community to better understand the options in proceeding with a sexual assault or harassment complaint.

-We also provide web-based information and timely updates through Student Health 101 and on our web site.
+We also provide web-based information and timely updates through email, social media, and on our web site.
 Students can also meet with medical staff at the University of Pennsylvania’s Student Health Service for more information free of charge, as well as our mental health team.

-Literature is available in the 5th floor student lounge in Lenfest Hall, Rock Resource Center, student lounge in 1726 Locust Street, from the associate dean of student services and assistant dean of residence life.
-International students are encouraged to meet with the associate dean of student services and international student affairs since there are a wide range of cultural norms in the United States that may be different from your home country.
+Literature is available in Lenfest Hall, Rock Resource Center, and 1726 main building.
+International students are encouraged to meet with the associate dean of student life and international student affairs since there are a wide range of cultural norms in the United States that may be different from your home country.

 Sex Offender Registration Information